 - The aim of the CTI templates is to collect cost data and not report on the whole of the fund’s activity.

 - Most property funds can use the main CTI template to record costs and the following Q&As relate to the main template.
 Private equity-style real estate funds may use the private equity template.

 - The “Institutional Cost Template (ICT)” is a machine-readable codification that gives details of what should be in each cell and is definitive.
 The text in the CTI guidance derived from the ICT.

 - Fields are mandatory, conditional (mandatory in certain circumstances) or optional.

-- There will be a lot of fields that do not need to be completed in for each fund.
+- There are a lot of fields that do not need to be completed for each fund.

-- Property funds will need to report property expenses at the top level.
-It will be optional to provide a further breakdown.
-As part of AREF drive for transparency, we would encourage members to provide a breakdown.
+- Property funds need to report property expenses at the top level.
+It is optional to provide a further breakdown.
+As part of AREF's drive for transparency, we would encourage members to provide a breakdown.

-- Any further work on the CTI templates specific to real estate will probably be included in the next phase of the CTI work.
+- Any further work on the CTI templates specific to real estate will probably be included in a later phase of the CTI work.

 1. Which template should fund managers of property funds use?